zhuxiao/data_misclas/README.md

 $ samtools index -@ 8 simulated_Spombe_sorted.bam simulated_Spombe_sorted.bai
 ```

-Randomly select a subset of loci from the VCF file to create a region file for evaluating misclus.
+We randomly select a subset of loci from the VCF file to create a region file for evaluating misclus.

 ```bash
 #misassemble clustering